peterwilliams97/MarsRover/README.txt

 hits the boundary or another Rover.
 There are several ways to handle this.
 I have chosen to stop the Rover and report its position.

+Two solutions are given

+1) src/Rover.java is a simple single file solution

-The entry point to the code is in src/CommandProcessor.java
+2) The entry point to a more complex multi-file solution is in src/CommandProcessor.java

 PROBLEM
 -------